• Free Stuff

 After serving our country, no veteran should struggle to make ends meet.

-These organizations are specifically dedicated to providing veterans and their families with a wide range of financial assistance, benefits, and crisis support.
+These organizations are dedicated to helping veterans and their families with a wide range of financial assistance, benefits, and crisis support, so you can get the help you deserve quickly and easily.

 U.S. Department of Veterans Affairs (VA)

-The primary resource for veterans, the VA offers a wide range of services including housing assistance, disability compensation, pensions, and educational programs.
+The VA offers a wide range of services for veterans.
+You can get help with housing, disability compensation, pensions, and educational programs.

 Veterans Crisis Line